nikhils98/vscode-chatgpt-easy-copy/vscode/README.md

 Run the following command in terminal

 ```
-code --install-extension copilot-at-home-vscode-0.0.1.vsix
+code --install-extension vscode-chatgpt-easy-copy-0.0.1.vsix
 ```

-# Usage
+# How it works

-## Prerequisites

-1. Install the chromium extension.
-2. Run a tab of [chatgpt](https://chat.openai.com/).

-For more information check [chromium extension's readme](https://github.com/copilot-at-home/chromium-extension/blob/main/README.md) which also explains how both the extensions work to bring chatgpt like experience in vscode!
+This extension starts a websocket server at port 8765 on vscode startup and uses it to exchange commands with the chrome extension

 ## Commands

-These can be run from the command palette or assigned a keyboard shortcut from Preferences
+Commands can be run from the command palette or context menu (in the case of Copy File) and assigned a keyboard shortcut from Preferences.

-### Start or resume chat session

-This opens the chat panel and starts a websocket server which the chromium extension connects to.
-If a panel is already opened, it'll bring that in foreground.

-Now you can start exchanging messages with chatgpt in vscode!
+Note all commands **append** to the content in the prompt textbox.

+### Copy text

+This copies the selected text in chatgpt.
+You can modify it before sending the message

-### Copy text into chat
+### Copy text and send

-This copies the selected text in the prompt textbox in the chat panel.
-The chat panel must be opened for this to run.
+This copies the selected text and triggers the send button in chatgpt

-**Known issue**: The chat panel must be in foreground for copy to work.
-It can be opened in a different view column until the issue is resolved.
+### Copy file

+This copies the content of the selected file(s).
+Simply select the files in the explore and right click or open command pallete.
+You'll see commands to Copy file as well as Copy file and send.
+On selecting in one the commands, the file path and it's content will be copied over to chatgpt textbox.

+### Copy file and send

+Same as Copy file but it also triggers send button right away.